julsraemy/phd/src/thesis.md

 PhD Thesis in Digital Humanities, completed as part of the Graduate School of Social Sciences' ({{ "G3S" | abbr | safe }}) doctoral programme.
 It was successfully defended on 18 November 2024 ([slides](https://julsraemy.ch/prezi/loud4ch-doctoral-examination.html)).

-This page will host a lightweight {{ "HTML" | abbr | safe }} version of my thesis, optimised for easy access and readability.
+This page hosts a lightweight {{ "HTML" | abbr | safe }} version of my thesis, optimised for easier access and readability.
 The PDF version (e-dissertation) is available on the University of Basel's repository: https://doi.org/10.5451/unibas-ep96807 as well as on the Swiss National Library's catalogue: https://nbn-resolving.org/urn:nbn:ch:bel-bau-diss155487.

-<p style="font-size: 1.5em; color: gray; text-align: center;"> 📋 Content Ready 🎨 Design Upgrade in Progress (please be patient ⌛)</p>

-##### Author
+##### Author {id="authors"}

 - Dr. Julien A. Raemy (University of Basel) <a href="https://orcid.org/0000-0002-4711-5759" target="_blank">
 <img alt="ORCID logo" src="https://info.orcid.org/wp-content/uploads/2019/11/orcid_16x16.png" width="16" height="16" />